eth-protocol-fellows/cohort-zero/development-updates.md

 Development Updates from [`Nhlanhla`](https://github.com/NhlanhlaHasane)

 ### Nhlanhla: [Updates](./notes/Nhlanhla.md)
-> - Zero-Knowledge Proofs for Engineers: Introduction
-> - ZKPs for Engineers: A look at the Dark Forest ZKPs
-> - CHOOSING AN ETHEREUM CLIENT
-> - Ethereum Client 101
-> - Mastering Ethereum
+> - Istanbul, zkRollup, and Ethereum throughput limits: an analysis
-> - EIP1559 FAQ
+> - From zkRollup to accessible identities for all
+> - Create your first Zero-knowledge snark circuit using circom and snarkjs
-> - EVM
+> - Markle trees: a visual introduction
-> - Eth2 Updates
+> - Sparse Merkle trees: a visual introduction

 ## Kolby